ucdavis-bioinformatics-training/2021-ASM-genome-assembly/markdown_docs/assembly.md

 3. Extract the read name field from the SAM formatted read file
 4. Extract the ZMW from the read name
 5. Sort ZMWs as a prerequisite to counting occurences
-6. Display counts for each ZMW
+6. Calculate counts for each ZMW
 7. Remove excess whitespace
 8. Reorder columns, separating them with a comma
 9. Append output to the CSV